obecto/perper/docs/protocol.md

 `PerperAgent` objects describe a Perper agent instance and consist of the following fields:
 * `agent`: The agent type in question.
-* `instance`: The agent insance ID.
+* `instance`: The agent instance ID.

 #### PerperStream

 `PerperStream` objects describe a Perper stream and consist of the following fields:
 * `stream`: The stream ID.
 (Hence, doubling as the name of the cache containing the stream's items)
-* `startIndex`: The starting index for items in this stream. `-1` signifies "autodetect".
+* `startIndex`: The starting index for items in this stream. `-1` signifies "auto-detect".
-* `stride`: The stride (interger difference between keys) of this "packed" stream. `0` signifies a stream that is not packed.
+* `stride`: The stride (integer difference between keys) of this "packed" stream. `0` signifies a stream that is not packed.
 * `localToData`: Whether the stream should be processed in a local-to-data manner.

 Receivers of `PerperStream` objects may freely change the start index, stride or local to data values, so those should not be used for the purposes of security.